Jacksprojects/Postgres/README.md

 # Postgres tutorial

-> This is more about using postgres through the terminal than actually about postgres it's self
+> Getting comfortable using postgres at the terminal, follows from blog post https://jacksprojects.netlify.app/posts/2021-02-22-postgresql-at-the-terminal/

 ## Objectives